rushi-spirit/E-Commerce-Data-Analysis/README.md

 • Who are the customers with the lowest purchase amounts?

-• From which countries does customer X make purchases?
+• From which countries do customer X make purchases?

 ## Project Description
 This project will be carried out using the Python programming language.
 Our main objectives are: